hectocore/fr2035/README.md

 As a key actor of NATO forces, France involvement in the Mediterranean Sea crisis keeps growing as CSAT gains more influence across Africa and middle-east.

-Join the French army and get ready to join one of the last pillars of the falling European Union.
+Enroll in the French army and get ready to join one of the last pillars of the falling European Union.

 ## Why is French Army 2035 Open source?